kgnzt/polyseerio-ruby/README.md

 The official Polyseer.io SDK for Ruby.
 Detailed API information can be found at (https://polyseer.io/documentation).

+## About

+Polyseer.io is an Integrated Development Platform that instantly provides teams with the resources needed to build, support, and maintain world class software products.

 ## Requirements
   - Ruby
   - gem